romyg7/dao-pi-platform/README.md

 # DAO-PI platform based on Java Agent DEvelopment platform (JADE &copy;)

 > Latest version of the JADE Platform, ready to be compiled with Maven 3.9.6 locally and using a Docker container, for versions Java8 and Java17 or higher.
-JADE is a registered trademark of TILAB.com [https://jade.tilab.com/](https://jade.tilab.com/).
 To be extended in the framework of the DAO-PI project to provide for a distributed autonomous supply chain network.
+> JADE is a registered trademark of TILAB.com [https://jade.tilab.com/](https://jade.tilab.com/).

 ![JADE version 4.6.1 - revision 6874 ready to deploy in container](./images/logoJade.png)